Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Why learn first aid?

-If you learn the basics of first aid, you might one day save the life of a loved one, colleague or stranger.
+Knowing the basics of first aid could help you save the life of a loved one, colleague or stranger.

-First aid might involve a simple action, such as placing a person in the correct position so that they can breathe freely.
+First aid may involve a simple action, such as placing a person in the correct position so that they can breathe freely.

-It might involve a more skilled activity, such as cardiopulmonary resuscitation (CPR) if they have stopped breathing.
+It may involve a more skilled activity, such as cardiopulmonary resuscitation (CPR), if someone has stopped breathing.

-It could also involve using an adrenaline autoinjector, such as an EpiPen, if they are having an allergic reaction.
-Some situations require specific first aid.
+It could also involve using an adrenaline autoinjector, such as an EpiPen, if they're having an allergic reaction.

-You can also get first aid advice from the Australian Red Cross First Aid app.
+You can also get first aid guidance on the Australian Red Cross First Aid app.

 The DRSABCD action plan